szcompressor/cuSZ/README.md

 What is cuSZ+?
 </summary>

-cuSZ+ is referred to as the peer-reviewed work in 2021, on top of the original 2020 work. cuSZ+ mixes the improvements in decompression throughput (by 4.3x to 18.6x) and the use of data patterns that are the source of compressibility.
+cuSZ+ is a follow-up peer-reviewed work in 2021, on top of the original 2020 work. cuSZ+ mixes the improvements in decompression throughput (by 4.3x to 18.6x) and the use of data patterns that are the source of compressibility.
 There will not be, however, standalone software or version for cuSZ+.
-We are gradually rolling out the production-ready functionality that is mentioned in the published paper.
+Instead, we are gradually rolling out the production-ready functionality mentioned in the published paper.

 </details>